leokoo/learning-php-n-laravel/lesson009-pdo/readme.md

 ##Create a new Database
 * create database mytodo;

+##Switching database
+* use mytodo;

 ##Commands
 * e.g. of a table
 	* create table todos (id integer PRIMARY KEY AUTO_INCREMENT, description text NOT NULL, completed boolean NOT NULL);
 * notice that it has the name (id), type (integer) and modifiers (PRIMARY KEY AUTO_INCREMENT)

 * How to see the newly created todo table?